 - Official College Transcripts (If you have previously attended another college and wish to transfer credit)

-- SAT or ACT scores (Optional, but may be used to exempt from placement testing.
+- Testing scores (Optional, but may be used to exempt from placement testing.
 See scores below.)

 Step 2: Acceptance Letter - After we receive the necessary documents, an acceptance letter will be mailed to your home.